prash-DevOp/angular-migration-poc/README.md

 1. Set up the AngularJS app.
 2. Set up the Angular project.
 3. Configured hybrid integration.
+4. Migrated one AngularJS component to Angular.

 ### Remaining:
-1. Migrate AngularJS components to Angular.
-2. Migrate AngularJS services to Angular.
+1. Migrate AngularJS services to Angular.
-3. Finalize migration by removing AngularJS dependencies and testing.
+2. Finalize migration by removing AngularJS dependencies and testing.

----

-## Bigger Picture
-This process aligns with:
-- **PhoneCat Upgrade Tutorial**
-- **Official Angular Migration Guide**

-### Focus Areas:
-1. Preparing a strong base.
-2. Creating a hybrid app for safe migration.
-3. Gradually migrating components and services without disrupting functionality.